Medical Ethics Requirement

 Q. When was this requirement added?

-A: The AAPS Board of Directors voted in 2005 to require all recertifying Diplomates to complete a Medical Ethics course every eight years, starting with certificates expiring in 2012.
-The course was first offered during the 2005 Annual Scientific Meeting.
+A: The AAPS Board of Directors (BOD) voted in 2005 to require all recertifying Diplomates to complete a Medical Ethics course every eight years, starting with certificates expiring in 2012.
+The course was first offered in 2005, and held annually since, during the AAPS Annual Scientific Meeting.
+Recently, the BOD approved a modification allowing recertifying Diplomates to fulfill the requirement with courses other than the AAPS course.

-Q. Will any extension or waiver be granted for those with certificates expiring in 2012 or 2013 who complete all requirements except the Medical Ethics course?
+Q. Will any extension or waiver be granted for those with certificates due to expire, or have already expired, who complete all requirements except the Medical Ethics course(s)?

 Q. My recertification application is complete except for completing Medical Ethics.
 Should I wait to submit my application until this requirement is met?

-A: No – the applicable Board of Certification can review your application for recertification as long as all required information is complete; and the Board has the option to approve the application contingent on completion of the Medical Ethics course.
+A: No – if taking the AAPS course or a course that takes place after the application deadline but before the next examination administration, the applicable Board of Certification can review your application for recertification as long as all required information is complete.
+The Board has the option to approve the application contingent upon completion of the Medical Ethics course prior to the examination registration deadline.
 Please submit proof of registration for the course along with your application.
-Proof of completion (the CME certificate) will need to be provided before you may register for the written recertification examination.

 Q. Is there any option for taking the AAPS Medical Ethics course online or through DVDs?